Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

-Fig.~\ref{fig:lin_curve} reveals that for high requested $\varepsilon$ accuracies, the model's cost function (dashed line) approximates the empirical one (blue line) with increasing accuracy.
-This is reflected by the fact the optimal operating points identified by our model are the same or very close to the empirical ones.
-An interesting case is that of $\varepsilon=10^{-4}$ in which our model suggests a slightly more aggressive aggregation, while the empirical optimal solution would be to keep the training fully distributed (i.e., $\gamma=1$).
-The inaccuracy of our model in this case is due to the fact that the empirical cost function in the first trait has two distinct regimes: for lower accuracies ($\varepsilon\geq10^{-4}$) the curve is \emph{concave-down} while for higher accuracies ($\varepsilon\leq10^{-5}$) it is \emph{concave-up}.
-The model, although being able to catch this behaviour, switches from one regime to the other too soon, thus causing the imprecise approximation.
+In all datasets, the estimation of the aggregation level is equal to or greater than the optimal one ($\gamma^*$).
+Interestingly, considering the linear computational cost, the overheads (OH) induced by the overestimation are limited, especially when the accuracy requested is medium/high, i.e., in all the datasets and for $\varepsilon\leq10^{-4}$ the overhead is up to 4.07\%.
+We justify this performance by observing in Fig.~\ref{fig:lin_curve} that, a part from a specific corner case (CT, $\varepsilon=10^{-3}$), our model's cost function closely approximates the empirical one especially nearby the optimal point.
+In those cases where our model overestimates the optimal solution, the empirical curve is flat enough such that the overhead remains contained.
+As anticipated, the only corner case regards the Covtype dataset for $\varepsilon=10^{-3}$ where our model's estimation incurs in high overhead (44.66\%).
+As revealed in Figs.~\ref{fig:lin_bad}-\ref{fig:lin_good}, the inaccuracy of our model is due to the fact that the empirical cost function in the first trait has two distinct regimes: for a lower accuracy (e.g., $\varepsilon\geq10^{-3}$) the curve is \emph{concave-down} while for a higher accuracy ($\varepsilon\leq10^{-7}$) it is \emph{concave-up}.
+The model switches from one regime to the other too soon, thus causing the imprecise approximation.